Lizzy Borden (actress)

-Janet Romano-Zicari (born December 20, 1976 or 1977), better known as Lizzy Borden, is an American former pornographic actress and professional wrestler.
+Janet Romano-Zicari, better known as Lizzy Borden, is an American former pornographic actress and professional wrestler.

 Career

 Pornography

 In 1999, Borden began directing adult movies herself.
-She became known for the extreme content of her films, directing movies like Cocktails (2000), in which women drink vomit and other bodily fluids, Fossil Fucker (2001), in which old women have sex with young men, Cannibalism: The Last Supper (2002), and Forced Entry (2002), which shows simulated rape.
+She became known for the extreme content of her films, directing movies like Cocktails (2000), in which women drink vomit and other bodily fluids, Fossil Fuckers (2001), in which old women have sex with young men, Cannibalism: The Last Supper (2002), and Forced Entry (2002), which shows simulated rape.
 She often worked with Veronica Caine, such as in Cocktails and Forced Entry, and in wrestling.

 In 2002, Borden appeared in the non-pornographic direct-to-video horror-comedy Terror Toons.

 Indictment

 The filming of Forced Entry was covered in the PBS Frontline documentary American Porn (2002).
 On July 1, 2009, Borden and former husband Rob Zicari were sentenced to one year and one day in prison for distributing obscenity, and in late September the couple began serving their prison sentences, Zicari at La Tuna Federal Correctional Institution in Texas and Romano at Waseca Federal Correctional Institution in Minnesota.
 On May 10, 2010, Borden was released from prison and began to start work on her website, movies and other projects again.